 Further information about the journal hosting service

 Investigation of OJS as software to provide a journal hosting service began in the Library in 2010 and started as a pilot project.
-The service is now staffed by members of the Repository and Open Access services team within the Digital Research division.
-We have 8 journals which are currently being hosted on our OJS platform, and another hosted externally.
+The service is now staffed by members of the Research & Innovation Services Open Access team.
+We have 10 journals which are currently being hosted on our OJS platform, and another hosted externally.
 The journals are a mix of student and staff-led projects; new titles and transfers of existing print titles to electronic delivery; and have a range of publication schedules.
 They have provided good case studies to inform future projects and development of the service.

 - Ethnographic Encounters